MicrosoftDocs/customer-insights/ci-docs/common-data-ingestion-errors.md

 ### Data type does not match data

-The most common data type mismatch occurs when a date field is not set to the correct date format.
+The most common data type mismatch occurs when a date field isn't set to the correct date format.

 The data can be fixed at the source and re-ingested.
 Or fix the transformation within Customer Insights.
 To fix the transformation: